artincms/laravel_file_manager/README.md

    $button_content : this option use to assign name of button create modal and default is 'input file' .
    </li>
   </ul>
+  <p>  you can access to file manager with :http://www.yourdomain.com/LFM/ShowCategories</p>
  <h4> Generate Download Link </h4>
   whit this below helper function you can generate download link in anywhere of your project .
   <div class="highlight highlight-text-html-php"><pre>